hrvthzslt/personal-site/content/posts/flask-project-structure-example-shoot-from-the-hip.md

 <!--more-->

+---

+*Edit: I added an adapter layer, I think this is a way to separate domains without creating a mess or a too complex structure.
+I also added a package called `unique` for example.*

+---

 **So this is an:** Example for separating parts of a flask project for better maintainability and scalability in an aggressively simple way.

 This idea is based upon slicing your application with blueprints, but that topic is not detailed here, this is only about the additional separation of building blocks.